choderalab/fahmunge/README.md

 * `--verbose` will produce verbose output
 * `--maxits <MAXITS>` will cause the munging pipeline to run for the specified number of iterations and then exit.
 This can be useful for debugging.
 Without specifying this option, munging will run indefinitely.
 * `--sleeptime <SLEEPTIME>` will cause munging to sleep for the specified number of seconds if no work was done in this iteration (default:3600).
+* `--validate` will validate the choice of `topology_selection` MDTraj DSL topology selection queries to make sure they are valid; note that this may take a significant amount of time, so is optional behavior

 #### Usage on `choderalab` Folding@home servers

 1. Login to work server using the usual FAH login
 2. Check if script is running (`screen -r -d`).
 If True, stop here.
 3. Start a screen session
-4. Run with: `munge-fah-data --projects /data/choderalab/fah/projects.csv --outpath /data/choderalab/fah/munged-data --time 3600 --nprocesses 16`
+4. Run with: `munge-fah-data --projects /data/choderalab/fah/projects.csv --outpath /data/choderalab/fah/munged-data --time 600 --nprocesses 16`
 5. To stop, control c when the script is in the "sleep" phase

 #### Single vs. multi process